SpeakitGo

 Discussing Project Scope

-with Jacob
+Jacob :

 Good morning, Ms. Chen.
 I was hoping to schedule a meeting with you sometime this week to discuss the new project's scope.
 Do you have a few minutes to chat?